We are now accepting rental inquiries for dates up to June 30, 2024.

 The Center’s mammoth three-story, glass-walled lobby can comfortably accommodate a crowd with a 2200 person standing capacity (capacity may vary depending on the lobby layout).
 The space has two primary levels: the main orchestra level is 10,329 square feet and upper grand tier is 3705 square feet.
 This rental does not include access to the main performance hall.

 Located on the ground floor of the Hanover Street parking deck across from the Center, the Wilma W. Daniels Gallery proudly features CFCC Student and Faculty work, local Wilmington and North Carolina artists, and various international artists.
-The space is 2500 square feet and can accomodate 130 guests (capacity may vary depending on the exhibition footprint), making it perfect for receptions, meetings, or other special events.
+The space is 2500 square feet and can accommodate 130 guests (capacity may vary depending on the exhibition footprint), making it perfect for receptions, meetings, or other special events.
 If you are an artist looking to exhibit your work in the gallery, please submit your proposal using the exhibition proposal form.

 A renter is an organization, promoter, business, etc. that “rents” the Wilson Center for a period of time.
 Just like rent for a house, there is a base rate, as well as additional fees that may apply depending on the type of needs of the event.
 Wilson Center staff are not responsible for running your event, we are simply the landlords.